-4600 Goals for Electric System Advances/Detracts/Neutral or replacement of transmission and distribution infrastructure, and reduces strain on the system.
+4600 Goals for Electric System Advances/Detracts/Neutral Provide reliable, safe, clean, and Advances: The Plan gives customers tools affordable energy to Rhode Island to reduce their energy consumption.
+The customers over the long term. safest, most reliable, most affordable energy, The safest, most reliable, most affordable energy is energy that is never used.
+Lowering energy consumption avoids investments in the installation, upgrade, or replacement of transmission and distribution infrastructure, and reduces strain on the system.
 Strengthen the Rhode Island economy, Advances: The Plan will create significant support economic competitiveness, economic benefits in Rhode Island.
-The retain and create jobs by optimizing the Company expects that investments made benefits of a modern grid and attaining in energy efficiency under this Plan will add 279.0 million to Rhode Island's state appropriate rate design structures. gross domestic product (GDP) Address the challenge of climate change Advances: The Plan will avoid over 1.05 and other forms of pollution. million tons of carbon over the lifetime of and other forms of policion. the installed measures as well as reduce other pollutants associated with the generation and combustion of electricity, natural gas, and delivered fuels.
-Prioritize and facilitate increasing Advances: The Plan provides incentives for customer investment in their facilities customers to invest in cost-effective (efficiency, distributed generation, energy efficiency measures in their storage, responsive demand, and the facilities and participate in demand electrification of vehicles and heating) response programs. where that investment provides recognizable net benefits.
-Appropriately compensate distributed Neutral energy resources for the value they provide to the electricity system, customers, and society.
+The retain and create jobs by optimizing the Company expects that investments made benefits of a modern grid and attaining in energy efficiency under this Plan will appropriate rate design structures. add 280.6 279.0 million to Rhode Island's state gross domestic product (GDP) Address the challenge of climate change Advances: The Plan will avoid over 1.05 and other forms of pollution.
+1.03 million tons of carbon over the lifetime of the installed measures as well as reduce other pollutants associated with the generation and combustion of electricity, natural gas, and delivered fuels- - Prioritize and facilitate increasing Advances: The Plan provides incentives for customer investment in their facilities customers to invest in cost-effective (efficiency, distributed generation, energy efficiency measures in their storage, responsive demand, and the facilities and participate in demand electrification of vehicles and heating) response programs. where that investment provides recognizable net benefits.
+Neutral Appropriately compensate distributed Neutrai energy resources for the value they provide to the electricity system, customers, and society.
 Appropriately charge customers for the Neutral cost they impose on the grid.
-Neutrai Appropriately compensate the Advances: The performance incentive distribution utility for the services it contained in this Plan compensates the provides.
-Company for achieving the energy savings · goals through delivering cost-effective energy efficiency programs to customers.
-Align distribution utility, customer, and Advances: The Plan aligns Company, policy objectives and interests through customer, and policy objectives and the regulatory framework, including rate interests by incentivizing energy savings design, cost recovery, and incentive. measures that enable customers to manage and reduce their energy consumption, which in turn contributes to the greenhouse gas reduction goals of the Resilient Rhode Island Act of 2014, and Power Sector Transformation goals, while
+INEGLIAI Appropriately compensate the Advances: The shareholder distribution utility for the services it incentiveperformance incentive contained provides. in this Plan compensates the Company for provides. achieving the energy savings goals through achieving the elicity savings goals through

+4600 Goals for Electric System Advances/Detracts/Neutral

+delivering cost-effective energy efficiency

+programs to customers.

+Align distribution utility, customer, and Advances: The Plan aligns Company,

+policy objectives and interests through customer, and policy objectives and

+the regulatory framework, including rate interests by incentivizing energy savings

+design, cost recovery, and incentive. measures that enable customers to

+manage and reduce their energy

+consumption, which in turn contributes to

+the greenhouse gas reduction goals of the

+Resilient Rhode Island Act of 2014, and

+Power Sector Transformation goals, while

+allowing the Company to earn a

+shareholder incentiveperformance

+incentive .